Skip to main content

 iii.
 Has an office and conducts operations in Prince George’s County.

 b) A permit is required before conducting a raffle.
 Permits are issued through the Prince George's County.
-Additional information on Benefit Performance permits can also be found here.
+Additional information on Benefit Performance and Charitable Gaming and Raffel permits can also be found here.

 c) Raffles are permitted in Prince George’s County; however they require a permit prior to holding them.